Pattaya for Digital Nomads

 In terms of Pattaya's geography, there are two main areas to be aware of where all of the 'action' happens.
 The centre of Pattaya stretches roughly from the south end of Pattaya Walking Street, approximately three kilometres until the Terminal 21 shopping mall.
 From the water's edge to roughly a kilometre inland, these three kilometres are little but bars, clubs and massage shops.

-Much less notorious and I think technically not part of Pattaya, Jomtien can also be fun and is easily reached from Pattaya town centre by walking or by baht bus, and is a much more relaxed, less in-your-face alternative, very popular with Russians.
+Much less notorious and technically not part of Pattaya, Jomtien can also be fun and is easily reached from Pattaya town centre by walking or by baht bus, and is a much more relaxed, less in-your-face alternative, very popular with Russians.
 It has a good night market and some nice beaches, with a much more sightly waterfront than Pattaya, and as I found out the hard way (not literally), Jomtien Walking Street is Pattaya's very gay gay area.

 As it's a town that exists basically for partying, if tourists are present in a particular area then you'll usually find bars catering to them.